 Badoom-tssh.
 With Barnard now officially out of the way, Elsa finally gets off her arse and shows up to help, having assembled the entire game's population to... stand outside and do nothing.
 "You served my father, and earned yourself the title of Hero of Spielburg," she announces.
 "And again you have helped my family, but this time you served me.
 And for that I bestow upon you the title of my friend."

 It's not a good game.
 Puzzles are poorly explained, most of the game is vague, it's incredibly buggy, and the graphics not simply stolen from other Sierra adventures are hideous beyond words.
 At the same time though, it actually does feel like a Quest for Glory.
 It may not hold a candle to the actual series, but that shouldn't be a surprise for a one-person fan project.
-For what it is, and the primitive version of Adventure Game Studio it was built with, it actually gets reasonably close, from bothering with the different classes (to at least some extent, like giving the Thief places to break into and the Fighter a sub-quest involving a murderer victim that only he is likely to be able to handle) to implementing the magic system and QFG1 combat engine.
+For what it is, and the primitive version of Adventure Game Studio it was built with, it actually gets reasonably close, from bothering with the different classes (to at least some extent, like giving the Thief places to break into and the Fighter a sub-quest involving a murder victim that only he is likely to be able to handle) to implementing the magic system and QFG1 combat engine.
 It may be a technical mess, but it's more successful than you'd think.

 Unfortunately, everything it does well is stabbed right through the face by the dreadful, dreadful humour.
 It's not simply that it does sex, gay, toilet and other vaguely-controversial-but-mostly-just-sad jokes, but that it does them so spectacularly poorly.
 Individual scenes like the gratuitous sex bits or the Coyote Ugly joke absolutely overshadow and destroy any goodwill towards the main game, and aren't helped by the general attitude.
-Far too much of the game is mean-spirited or just plain insulting, with the hero ending up a con-artist murderer rather than a hero in a game that doesn't play things loose enough for laughs.
+Far too much of it is mean-spirited or just plain insulting, with the hero ending up a con-artist murderer rather than a hero in a game that doesn't play things loose enough for laughs.

 This one though?
 Yeah.
 Skip this one.
 Even if it's not as bad as people say.